 Most tellingly from a leadership perspective, Heineman declares: “We need lawyers who can create and build, not just criticize and deconstruct.”

-Lawyers as Leaders in the 21st Century
+Lawyers as Leaders in 21st Century USA

 Without placing undue reliance on details from press reports, one can nonetheless recognize far-reaching issues in the Kindler circumstances.
 Are lawyers well-positioned for larger leadership roles?
 To the extent they are, is that a result of legal training and experience—or in spite of it?
 How are lawyers most effectively managed and guided in their leadership development and career transitions?